LTD and ERISA Lawyers: Riverside, Orange & San Bernardino Counties

-For both SSDI and ERISA disability claims, there are important technical or administrative reasons that could result in a claim denial.
+There are important technical or administrative reasons that could result in a claim denial.
 One of the more common ones is missing a filing deadline.
-SSDI and ERISA have strict filing deadlines that you must meet in order to keep your claim viable.
+ERISA has strict filing deadlines that you must meet in order to keep your claim viable.
 It's important to keep track of them on a calendar and to not miss them.
 Once you miss a filing deadline, it's usually difficult if not impossible to fix it.

-Your medical records are the heart and sole of your disability case.
-That's because SSDI and ERISA disability claims are both decided "on the record."
-Whatever is in your medical records at the time the insurance carrier or the administrative law judge (ALJ) is deciding your claim, is what they will use in their decision-making to either approve or deny your claim.
+Your medical records are the foundation of your disability case.
+ERISA disability claims are both decided "on the record."
+Whatever is in your medical records at the time the insurance carrier is deciding your claim, is what they will use in their decision-making to either approve or deny your claim.

 Therefore, your medical records must be consistent, detailed, persuasive, and complete in order to properly support your disability claim.

 As soon as you make the decision to apply for LTD benefits, you must tell your doctor and consistently report all your symptoms with detail and accuracy.
 You have a lot to do with how complete and detailed your medical records are going to be because it's you that tells the doctor what symptoms you have, how often and for how long you have them, how severe or intense they are, how they interfere with your daily activities, and how they impair your ability to perform the essential duties of your job.

 Unless you tell your doctor these things, he/she will not know this information, and consequently will not be able to enter it into your chart.